Skip to content

 On the visa issuance side, U.S. embassies and consulates issued 9,534 EB-5 immigrant visas through the first eleven months of FY2025.
 The early months saw heavy Chinese issuances (940 in October alone), but South Korea has emerged as the top issuance country since April 2025 as China-born applicants face final action date backlogs.

 Processing times vary significantly by reserve category.
-Rural-designated projects enjoy priority processing at 11–17 months, while high unemployment area petitions take 24–36 months.
-Unreserved I-526E petitions — the bulk of the queue — range from 36 to 52 months.
+Rural-designated projects enjoy priority processing at 11 to 17 months, while high unemployment area petitions take 24 to 36 months.
+Unreserved I-526E petitions, the bulk of the queue, range from 36 to 52 months.

 Official Data